 The mutated gene affected the motile cilia, the part of the cell that pushes it through narrow passageways like the spinal column.
 The altered gene results in scoliosis in adult zebrafish.
 It changes how the cilia propel the cells, suggesting that the flow of spinal fluid is related to spinal development.

 Restoring Spine-to-Brain Blood Flow

 Fluorescent dyes allowed researchers to observe that the mutated gene caused swelling in a part of the brain just above the spinal cord.
 When a non-mutated gene was introduced, the swelling disappeared and normal fluid flow was restored and the spine straightened.

 Fish who had the mutation during periods of rapid growth developed a noticeable curvature.
 When the mutation was turned on a little later, curvature was mild.
 If it was activated after the growth period, no scoliosis developed.
 These findings suggest that the gene issue needs to be corrected while the spine is still developing.
 If the research translates to humans, it could lead to a non-surgical treatment for idiopathic scoliosis.

 Most cases of scoliosis are mild and require little or no intervention.
-It’s only when the curvature worsens or presses on nerves and causes pain that treatment, including spine surgery, becomes necessary.
+It’s only when the curvature worsens or presses on nerves and causes pain that treatment, it becomes necessary to consult a Los Angeles spine surgery expert.
 Researchers hope the discovery of the mutated gene’s connection to a condition that affects two to three percent of the population will prevent it from becoming a problem later in life.